wstyres/AUPM/README.md

 - [ ] Search
   - [ ] Search through database for packages
 - [ ] Updates
+  - [x] Display updated packages in order by date
   - [ ] Display packages that have updates
 - [ ] Support for most modern iOS versions